 When a tooth is damaged despite the efforts of prevention, we cure it, to avoid the extraction of a damaged tooth.

-The 1st visit is essential to get to know the patient and what motivates him to visit the dentist.
+The first visit is essential to get to know the patient and what motivates him to visit the dentist.

 This visit consists of a general recognition of the patient’s health status as well as an oral examination to determine what their needs are.